 Antrim House Books author page

-I have become increasingly interested in the ‘midwifery’ of writing.
-The narratives of others intrigue me.
-We know so little of others until we hear the stories in their lives.
+The narratives of others intrigue me and I am fascinated by the midwifery of writing.
+We know so little of others until we hear the stories in each others' lives.
 And of course, anyone who has been a child and has lived life has stories to tell.
 We’re busy telling ourselves (dream) stories even when we are asleep.
 It’s exciting getting to know people by listening deeply and carefully to their writing voices.
 I am grateful to be able to stimulate and hearten others to discover and express themselves, sometimes breaking through a feeling of isolation, as they unfold their unique experiences and perceptions (see this article).